Turkish Fashion Through The Ages

 In the 19th century, the Ottoman Empire embarked on a series of modernization efforts known as the Tanzimat reforms.
 These reforms aimed to westernize various aspects of Turkish society, including clothing.
 Western fashion began to influence Turkish fashion during this period, as Ottoman elites started adopting European styles.
 Tailor-made suits, high collars, and hats became fashionable among the urban population, symbolizing a shift towards a more cosmopolitan and modern lifestyle.

-See also A Guide To Ethical Animal Tourism In Turkey
+See also A Guide To Renewable Energy Projects In Turkey

 Adoption of Western Clothing